CycloneDX/cyclonedx-gradle-plugin/README.md

 # CycloneDX Gradle Plugin

-The CycloneDX Maven plugin creates an aggregate of all direct and transitive dependencies of a project and creates a valid CycloneDX SBOM.
+The CycloneDX Gradle plugin creates an aggregate of all direct and transitive dependencies of a project and creates a valid CycloneDX SBOM.
 CycloneDX is a lightweight software bill of materials (SBOM) specification designed for use in application security contexts and supply chain component analysis.